CERT-hr/ESXI-Ransomware-Removal-FlowChart/README.md

 # Notes
 - Always ask your user if they have backups that they can restore, after backing up an update is needed ASAP.
 - Still, it is recommended to disable SLP just in case and to monitor the systems.
+- NEVADA isn't as trending as ARGS is, but we included it for its activity within the last 4 days, this is important to note since the most important thing on the chart is ARGS.
+We just want to aggregate the fixes, so if there are other ESXi related RW feel free to report them to us.

 # Monitoring options :
 1) https://search.censys.io/search?resource=hosts&sort=RELEVANCE&per_page=25&virtual_hosts=EXCLUDE&q=services.http.response.html_title%3A%22How+to+Restore+Your+Files%22